 This is the first game I ever wrote.
 I did so in response to this thread at the Forge.
 I thought for about five days and typed for a few hours, massively editing as I went.
 I don't think it's a great game -- there were great games submitted.
 But I like it well enough to keep it around and put my name to it.

-contact me at the Forge about this game with any questions or comments.
+Feel free to contact me about this game with any questions or comments